Little Terns return to the Long Nanny

 As the season gets underway rangers are kept busy monitoring the birds progress, rescuing low lying nests from high tides,chasing away badgers, foxes and other predators and welcoming visitors.

-Dogs are welcome at the viewing platform, but it is very important that visitors keep dogs on leads at all times when visiting or walking near the colony.
+Dogs are welcome at the viewing platform, but it is very important that visitors keep dogs on leads at all times when visiting or walking near the colony; Any disturbance to the colony can have devastating consequences for these very special breeding birds.